 While mouthwash goes a long way in improving your oral care, it is not a substitute for flossing.
 Mouthwashes and flossing provide different benefits that you should understand.

 Mouthwash comes in two categories.
 Some are considered cosmetic.
 This type of rinse provides temporary relief from bad breath and has a pleasant taste.
 These do not actually kill any bacteria.

 Therapeutic mouthwashes provide the healthier benefits.
 These may contain different ingredients including fluoride or antimicrobial agents.
 This type is used to remove plaque buildup and reduce the potential for calculus formation.
 Therapeutic rinses can also help prevent cavities, bad breath, and gingivitis.
-In addition, Dr. Lupi can prescribe special rinses to assist patients after periodontal surgery or other procedures.
+In addition, Dr. James Lupi can prescribe special rinses to assist patients after periodontal surgery or other procedures.

 Flossing is what removes the plaque formation before it can harden and become calculus.
 While a rinse reduces buildup, only flossing will fully remove plaque, especially between teeth.
 The bristles on a toothbrush do not get between teeth completely.
 If plaque is not removed, it hardens into tartar or calculus.
 When this builds below the gum line, gum disease can start.